WI G.I. Bill Benefits: FAQs

 Academic fees are commonly referred to as either “resident tuition” or “in-state tuition.”
 Segregated fees are separate non-instructional fees charged to all students for the support of student life activities such as the student center and recreational sports, among others.

 Academic fees over and above regular tuition and fees for undergraduate, graduate or professional courses are also eligible for remission including courses funded on a self-supporting or “cost recovery” basis.
 These courses, including distance education and online programs, are operated without state support.
 If you have questions about the remission of tuition and fees for a specific course contact the veterans' services coordinator at your campus for more information.

 The Wisconsin G.I. bill remission does NOT apply to the following:

 - Academic fees charged by a UW institution for study abroad programs where the fees collected are subsequently paid by the UW institution to a non-Wisconsin institution.
 It also does not apply to any non-instructional fees charged in connection with a study abroad program such as for travel or living expenses.

-- Other costs at UW institutions that are assessed in addition to academic student fees and segregated fees are not covered.
-Examples of costs that are not covered by the remission include, but are not limited to, travel, books, supplies, meals, parking, textbook rental, laptop rental, special technology and computer fees, and other miscellaneous expenses.
+- Other fees that are assessed in addition to academic student fees and segregated fees are not covered.
+Examples of costs that are not covered by the remission include, but are not limited to, travel, books, supplies, meals, parking, textbook rental, laptop rental, and other miscellaneous expenses.
 The excess credits surcharge, the United Council assessment and housing and meals plans are also not covered by the remission.
-Special course fees, such as laboratory fees, may also be charged to students depending on the purpose of the special course fee
+Special course fees, such as laboratory fees, may also not be covered by the remission depending on the purpose of the special course fee.

 - Fees charged for continuing education courses (where continuing education units – CEU’s – are granted).
 The Wisconsin G.I.
 Bill applies only to tuition remissions for eligible individuals enrolled in academic, university-credit courses.